wongkc/Getting-and-Cleaning-Data/README.md

 Read subjects and combine them
 Read data labels and combine them
 Read features list
-Subset only only std and mean features from list Perform same subset on data set
+Subset only std and mean features from list
+Perform same subset on data set
 Rename features to be more human readable
 Read activity list